pojntfx/panrpc/README.md

 > - Methods must have `context.Context` as their first argument
 > - Methods can not have variadic arguments
 > - Methods must return either an error or a single value and an error
+> - Methods must be public (private methods won't be callable as RPCs, but stay callable as regular methods)

 To start turning the `BrewCoffee` method into an RPC, create an instance of the struct and pass it to a [panrpc Registry](https://pkg.go.dev/github.com/pojntfx/panrpc/go/pkg/rpc#Registry) like so: